berstend/puppeteer-extra/packages/playwright-extra/readme.md

 - Solves reCAPTCHAs and hCaptchas automatically, using a single line of code: `page.solveRecaptchas()`
 - First plugin to support Playwright & Puppeteer, Chrome, Firefox and Webkit.

+**Note**

-_**Note:** `playwright-extra` is brand new, we're in the process of porting over existing [`puppeteer-extra`] plugins with Firefox & Webkit support.
+_`playwright-extra` is brand new, we're in the process of porting over existing [`puppeteer-extra`] plugins with Firefox & Webkit support.
 If you depend on having a large list of pre-made plugins available we suggest you use [`puppeteer-extra`] for the moment.
 See also: [Playwright vs Puppeteer](https://github.com/berstend/puppeteer-extra/wiki/Playwright-vs-Puppeteer)_

 **Write your own plugin**